90-day marketing plan

 Category design is the deliberate creation, reframing, or renaming of a market category so the company defining it becomes the default brand inside it.

-CMO-as-a-service is the productised form of fractional CMO leadership: defined scope, defined deliverables, defined cadence.
+CMO-as-a-service is the productised form of fractional CMO leadership: fixed scope, fixed deliverables, and a set meeting rhythm.

-CAC, or customer acquisition cost, is the all-in cost required to acquire a new customer.
+CAC, or customer acquisition cost, is the all-in cost to acquire one new customer, counting media, sales, content, tooling, and overhead.

-Customer retention is the company’s ability to keep customers active, paying, and expanding over time.
+Customer retention is a company's ability to keep customers active, paying, and expanding over time, measured by gross retention, net retention, and churn.

-Demand generation is the operating system for creating, capturing, and qualifying B2B demand.
+Demand generation is the discipline of creating, capturing, and qualifying B2B demand so the right accounts reach a buying decision.

-An embedded operator is a senior leader who works inside the team’s tools, cadence, and reporting, not from a slide deck on the outside.
+An embedded operator is a senior leader who works inside the team's tools, weekly rhythm, and reporting, not from a slide deck on the outside.

-A fractional CMO is a senior marketing executive embedded into a company part-time to set strategy, call priorities, and run the marketing operating cadence.
+A fractional CMO is a senior marketing executive embedded part-time to set strategy, call priorities, and run the rhythm marketing reports against.

 Generative engine optimization is the practice of making a brand visible, accurate, and citable inside AI answer engines like ChatGPT and Perplexity.

-A growth diagnostic is a fixed-scope assessment that identifies where revenue growth is being constrained: pipeline leaks, fuzzy positioning.
+A growth diagnostic is a fixed-scope assessment that finds where revenue growth is constrained: pipeline leaks, fuzzy positioning, wasted spend.

-An ideal customer profile, or ICP, is the description of the customer type a company can win, expand, and retain efficiently.
+An ideal customer profile, or ICP, describes the customer type a company can win, expand, and retain efficiently, set by evidence rather than ambition.

-Incrementality is the answer to one question: did the marketing dollar create demand that would not have happened otherwise?
+Incrementality answers one question: did the marketing dollar create demand that would not have happened without it, or just claim it?

 LTV, or lifetime value, is the gross profit a customer is expected to generate over the life of the relationship.

-LLM optimization (LLMO) is the operational discipline of becoming the brand that large language models cite, summarize, and recommend in their answers.
+LLM optimization (LLMO) is the work of becoming the brand that large language models cite, summarize, and recommend when buyers ask questions.

-Marketing attribution is the practice of assigning credit to marketing touchpoints so a team can understand what influenced pipeline, revenue, or conversion.
+Marketing attribution assigns credit to marketing touchpoints so a team can see what influenced pipeline, revenue, or conversion, and decide accordingly.

-Marketing pipeline is the dollar-weighted forward view of qualified opportunities marketing has sourced or influenced, measured in value, stage, and conversion likelihood.
+Marketing pipeline is the dollar-weighted forward view of qualified opportunities marketing has sourced or influenced, measured by value, stage, and likelihood to close.

-Media-mix modeling (MMM) is a statistical approach for estimating how different marketing channels contribute to revenue, planned at portfolio level.
+Media-mix modeling (MMM) estimates how marketing channels contribute to revenue using aggregate data, so budgets get allocated at the portfolio level.

-OKRs are a quarterly operating cadence that pair a directional objective with measurable key results; the executive accountability layer marketing must own.
+OKRs pair a directional objective with measurable key results each quarter, the executive accountability layer marketing is expected to own.

-An operating cadence is the weekly and monthly rhythm of reviews, decisions, and reporting that converts strategy into shipped work.
+An operating cadence is the weekly and monthly rhythm of reviews, decisions, and reporting that turns marketing strategy into shipped work.

-Positioning is the explicit answer to three executive questions: who are we for, what do they hire us instead of, and why is that change worth the cost.
+Positioning answers three executive questions: who you are for, what they hire you instead of, and why the change is worth the cost.

-Product-led growth (PLG) is a go-to-market motion where the product itself becomes the primary lever for acquisition, conversion, retention, and expansion.
+Product-led growth (PLG) is a go-to-market motion where the product itself drives acquisition, conversion, retention, and expansion before sales steps in.

-An SDR is the dedicated outbound and lead-qualification role that turns marketing pipeline signals into sales-accepted opportunities.
+An SDR is the outbound and qualification role that turns marketing's pipeline signals into sales-accepted opportunities and booked meetings.

 Sales-led growth (SLG) is the go-to-market model where outbound and inbound demand feed a quota-carrying sales team that owns conversion to revenue.

-Speakable schema is a Schema.org property that marks specific sections of a page as suitable for voice and AI assistants to read aloud.
+Speakable schema is a Schema.org property that marks specific page sections as suitable for voice and AI assistants to read aloud.

 Structured data is the machine-readable layer of a webpage, usually JSON-LD, microdata, or RDFa, that tells search engines and LLMs what the page is about.

-TAM is the upper-bound annual revenue opportunity if a product captured 100% of every viable buyer in its category; an operating ceiling, not a forecast.
+TAM is the upper-bound annual revenue if one product captured every viable buyer in its category: a ceiling on ambition, not a forecast you can bank.

-Unit economics describe whether the marginal customer is profitable on a contribution basis, and how that profitability scales with volume.
+Unit economics measure whether the next customer you acquire is profitable on a contribution basis, and whether that profit holds as volume grows.